Romantic break in Lincolnshire: a visitors’ guide

 The gently undulating green hills of the Lincolnshire Wolds Area of Outstanding Natural Beauty (AONB) have some amazing walks and cycling routes which make an idyllic day out.

-Covering 216 square miles of unspoilt countryside, the Wolds will transport you into a world of quaint hamlets and sleepy villages, tranquil wooded valleys, rolling farmland offering up mouthwatering local produce which can be found at the farmers markets which frequent the cobbled streets of nearby market towns like Louth and Horncastle
+Covering 216 square miles of unspoilt countryside, the Wolds will transport you into a world of quaint hamlets and sleepy villages, tranquil wooded valleys, rolling farmland offering up mouthwatering local produce which can be found at the farmers markets which frequent the cobbled streets of nearby market towns like Louth and Horncastle.

 There are plenty of gentle circular walking and cycling routes or you could choose to spend a day covering part of the 146-mile Viking Way.
 Whether on foot or wheels, these paths will enable you to escape your day to day cares and quietly explore this magical corner of England.